 “But for the record, if I’d had the choice, if you’d given me the choice, I’d chosen you, not that my name be cleared.
 You ARE what’s important in my life.
 Freedom tastes like you.
 Without you, I’m nothing.
 With you, I’m everything.”

 I loved Malachi’s banter with Harper.
 It was just what he seemed to need.
-Malachi’s ex-boyfriend Conrad,
+Malachi’s ex-boyfriend Conrad, who eventually helped getting the evidence of Harper being innocent, was weird and for me a bit unbelievable!!

 I’ll be reading Conrad’s story because what was he thinking!!!!???